dodeeric/pdf2epubEX/README.md

 ### Usage

-To convert *myfile.pdf* to *myfile.epub*, run the following command in the directory where the PDF file is located:
+To convert myfile.pdf to myfile.epub, run the following command in the directory where the PDF file is located:

 ```
 ./pdf2epubEX.sh myfile.pdf
 ```

-Result will be: *myfile.epub*
+Result will be: myfile.epub

 ### Prerequisites